MicroMasters Program in

 The Principles of Manufacturing are a set of elements common to all manufacturing industries that revolve around the concepts of flow and variations.
 These principles have emerged from working closely with manufacturing industries at both the research and operational levels.

-This curriculum focusses on the analysis, characterization and control of flow and variation at different levels of the enterprise through the following subject areas:
+The program is composed of eight online courses and four final exams, which represents the equivalent of one semester of coursework at MIT.
+Courses will provide you with a fundamental basis for understanding and focus on the analysis, characterization, and control of flow and variation at different levels of the enterprise through the following subject areas:

-- Unit Process Variation and Control: Modeling and controlling temporal and spatial variation in unit processes
+- Manufacturing Process Control: Modeling and controlling temporal and spatial variation in unit processes.

-- Factory Level System Variation and Control: Modeling and controlling flows in manufacturing systems with stochastic elements and inputs
+- Manufacturing Systems: Modeling and controlling flows and variations in manufacturing systems with stochastic elements and inputs.

-- Business Flows: Understanding the uses and flow of business information to start up, scale up and operate a manufacturing facility.
+- Management in Manufacturing: Understanding the uses and flow of business information to start up, scale up and operate a manufacturing facility.

 What You’ll Learn